CANBUS-9740/Offseason-2024/README.md

   - [ ] the pigeon Yaw is usually tracking rotating in an opposite direction then expected.
   - [ ] consider how to handle clamping the pigeon Yaw between 0 and 360, as it is not limited to this range.
   - [ ] Detail in a comment in your code on how the pigeon values change with rotation of the robot
+- [ ] final result
+  - [ ] an xbox based drive command
+    - gamepad sticks can be quite sensetive, you may wish to create a deadband so that when the controller isn't touched, the robot won't immediatly move.
+    - you may wish to limit the maximum value for the motion, determine this from testing and see if too high a speed causes any problems
+  - [ ] accurate information from the sensors is displayed on the shuffleboard
+    - Yaw from Pigeon
+    - Position and velocity from each SRX Encoder

 #### Intake